skrub-data/skrub/doc/index.rst

 If interpretability is important,the :class:`GapEncoder` is a good alternative, as it can be interpreted as one-hot encoding, where each encoding dimension corresponds to a topic that summarizes the substrings captured.
+It also comes with online estimation, and should be prefered in large-scale settings.

+The :class:`PretrainedFastText` encoder captures semantic and morphological information with a pretrained fastText model.
+Once loaded, it is also very fast to encode categorical data.

 For a detailed description of the problem of encoding dirty categorical data, see `Similarity encoding for learning with dirty categorical variables